paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-003-forests-forest-service-reforestation-management.md

 ## § 583j–5.
 Audits and report requirements
 **(a) Audits** For purposes of [section 10101 of title 36](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title36-section10101&num=0&edition=prelim) the Foundation shall be treated as a corporation in part B of subtitle II of title 36.

-**(b) Annual reports** The Foundation shall,11 So in original.
-The comma probably should not appear. transmit each year to Congress a report of its proceedings and activities of the previous year, including a full and complete statement of its receipts, expenditures, and investments.
+**(b) Annual reports** The Foundation shall transmit each year to Congress a report of its proceedings and activities of the previous year, including a full and complete statement of its receipts, expenditures, and investments.

 ### Statutory Notes

 #### Codification
 In subsec. (a), “[section 10101 of title 36](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title36-section10101&num=0&edition=prelim)” substituted for “the Act entitled ‘An Act for audit of accounts of private corporations established under Federal law,’ approved August 30, 1964 ([36 U.S.C.
 1101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title36-section1101&num=0&edition=prelim) through 1103; Public Law 88–504)” and “a corporation in part B of subtitle II of title 36” substituted for “a private corporation established under Federal law” on authority of Pub.
 L. 105–225, § 5(b), Aug.
 12, 1998, 112 Stat.
 1499, the first section of which enacted Title 36, Patriotic and National Observances, Ceremonies, and Organizations.

+#### Amendments
+2015—Subsec. (b).
+Pub.
+L. 114–54 struck out comma after “The Foundation shall”.

 <a id="section-583j-6"></a>